DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc F - Lady Wachter's Wish.md

 >
 > The voice—a woman’s, light yet melancholy—instead identified itself as Ezra, goddess of the Mists, and offered Fiona quiet solace in her time of sorrow.
 Fiona has been a quiet, but dedicated worshipper of Ezra ever since, and doesn’t suspect that Ezra is merely a guise used by the Dark Powers.
 ### Dinner is Served
 As the cocktail conversation draws to a close, Haliq re-enters the room to announce that dinner is served.
-As the players take their seats, Dhavit and [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]]'s two maids, Madalena and Amalthia, set the table with an assortment of rich and mouth-watering foods: a roast leg of lamb, stewed vegetables, boiled and seasoned potatoes, and fresh-baked bread *with* butter and cheeses.
+As the players take their seats, Dhavit and [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]]'s two maids, Madalena and Amalthia, set the table with an assortment of rich and mouth-watering foods: a roast leg of lamb, stewed vegetables, boiled and seasoned potatoes, and fresh-baked bread with butter and cheeses.
-## G2d.
+## F2d.
 The Vallakovich Problem
 As the players eat dinner, [[Non-Player Characters#Lady Fiona Wachter|Lady Wachter]] poses the following questions:

 * What do they think of Vallaki, given the time that they have spent in it so far?